-Growing up playing soccer I can remember getting tons of valuable knowledge like how to kick the ball harder and how most goals are scored.
-It’s really easy to be an adult and think that youth soccer players should know certain knowledge.
-I often find myself thinking a player know’s something and then remind myself that I learned it from my coach.
-It’s not natural to just understand all there is to know.
-So the question is when are most goals scored in soccer.
-Understanding this and teaching your teammates will result in more wins on Saturday.
+Growing up playing soccer I can remember getting tons of valuable knowledge, like how to kick the ball harder and how most goals are scored.
+It’s easy for adults to think youth soccer players should know these things.
+It’s not natural to understand all there is to know.
+Understanding this topic ‘when are most goals scored’ will result in more success on the pitch.

 First half goals in soccer

 Of all the goals scored in the first half most of them are scored at the end of the 1st half between the 40-45 min mark.

 Fatigue has to be part of the reason for this.